muckrack/renovo/README.md

 ## Quick Start

-HMR needs to be the first thing injected into the Python process because it wraps `builtins.__import__` to add dependency tracking.
+HMR needs to be the first thing injected into the Python process because it currently monkey-patches `builtins.__import__` to track module dependencies.
+While this approach works reliably, future versions aim to leverage Python's importlib machinery for a more standard implementation.

 Run your script with the `-m renovo` option to enable hot module replacement: